iiNovaCore/Portal2SpeedrunMod_Archipelago/README.md

 </div>

+This is a fork of P2SM for Archipelago.
+I tried to fix the bug im facing with AI and could not.
+It is open to anyone who wants to fix.
+Currently DOES NOT WORK.

 A mod for speedrunning Portal 2 with minimal downtime and support for alternate gamemodes.

 For more information and installation instructions, please visit [the website].